markasch/ML-PREP-2025/README.md

  - Introduction to Geographical Information Systems (GIS) and [Geospatial Data Analysis](./02GeoDataScience)
  - Elements of seismic [Wave Propagation](./03WavePropagation)

- Each theme contains theoretical material with programming examples and exercises.
+ Each theme covers basic theoretical material with programming examples and exercises.

 ---